dallasbgray/qmk_firmware/keyboards/keebio/iris/keymaps/dallas/README.md

              27 (BL)          24 (BL)   33   ,   32 ,     30   ,                  66   ,   64   ,   63       58 (BL)           61 (BL)
                                     └────────┴────────┴────────┘              └────────┴────────┴────────┘
                                                      31 (BL)                          65 (BL)
-look into "super alt tab" https://docs.qmk.fm/feature_macros#tap-code-kc

 debug with the `qmk console` command
 `qmk doctor` can help environment issues
 `qmk migrate` searches for legacy code that can be converted to the `info.json` format

-matrix scan frequency with all rgb code off is ~1430, 1rgb effect is 1410,
-1320 1 rgb effect & layer checks & rgb overrides
-1500 after fixing bug in the rgb overrides.
-Drops to 1480 with the rgb overrides

 Compiling
 `qmk compile -kb <my_keyboard> -km <my_keymap>`, although `qmk flash` also compiles the code